 Built-in portion control.
-These mini cheesecakes with an Oreo crust are really decadent.
+These are really decadent.
 I firmly believe everyone should enjoy dessert—and by keeping the portions smaller with a mini dessert, you truly can have your cake and eat it too.

-You can find the full, printable recipe below, but here are the basic steps to take when making this mini oreo cheesecake recipe.
+You can find the full, printable recipe below, but here are the basic steps to take when making this recipe.

 - Create your crust.
 The crust is made out of two simple ingredients – butter and crushed Oreos, pressed into mini cheesecake forms and baked for a few minutes.

 - Create the cheesecake layer.
-These mini oreo cheesecake bites have a simple (albeit delicious) cheesecake made from a handful of basic ingredients include egg, cream cheese, sugar, and—of course—chopped Oreos.
+They have a simple (albeit delicious) cheesecake made from a handful of basic ingredients include egg, cream cheese, sugar, and—of course—chopped Oreos.

 - Bake then let cool.
 After the cheesecakes are cooled, place into the fridge to chill.

 - Whip the topping.
-This homemade whipped cream is incredible and goes so well on top of this mini Oreo cheesecake recipe.
+This homemade whipped cream is incredible and goes so well on top of this dessert.

 That’s it!
 Simple, right?

 I’ve made this recipe a time or two (or ten) and have learned some tricks along the way.
-Here are some insider tips to make sure the cookies and cream cheesecake turns out perfect every time.
+Here are some insider tips to make sure this dessert turns out perfect every time.

 - You’ll know the cheesecakes are done baking when they have puffed up and are slightly jiggly when you give the tray a gentle shake.

 - The secret to removing air bubbles in your cheesecake layer is to tap the pan down on the counter a few times before baking it.
-This will help prevent the mini Oreo cheesecake from cracking and splitting as well.
+This will help prevent them from cracking and splitting as well.

 - Use your fingers to press down the crust.
-Whenever you are making the mini cheesecakes with Oreo crust, you’ll need the crushed Oreos to make a dense, firm layer on the bottom.
+You’ll need the crushed Oreos to make a dense, firm layer on the bottom.
 The best way to do this is by using clean fingers to press down firmly on the layer.

 - If you don’t have a mini cheesecake pan, you can use a muffin tin instead.
 You will need to line the pan with paper cupcake liners and you will get 8-10 cheesecakes instead of 12.
 Because they are slightly larger, you may need to adjust cooking time by a few minutes.

 If you are looking for a dessert that’s easy to make ahead of time, look no further.
-These mini cheesecakes with Oreo crust can be made up to 3 days in advance when wrapped and stored in the fridge.
+These can be made up to 3 days in advance when wrapped and stored in the fridge.
 Make sure they have had time to cool completely before being wrapped and chilled.

-You can even make these mini Oreo cheesecakes a few weeks in advance, then wrap and store in the freezer.
+You can even make them a few weeks in advance, then wrap and store in the freezer.
 Whenever you want to enjoy one, just pull it out and dethaw it in the microwave at 30% power for 30-45 seconds.